lowply/furniture/README.md

 ### Fonts

-For OS X environment, "Helvetica Neue Light" and "HiraKakuInterface-W2" is the primary font.
+For macOS environment, "Helvetica Neue Light" and "HiraKakuInterface-W2" is the primary font.
 For Windows environment, Meiryo is the primary font.
 Uses ["Open Sans" by Google](https://www.google.com/fonts/specimen/Open+Sans) webfont for the title logo.

 ### Author